carneades/carneades-4/USAGE.md

 #### Weighing Functions

-Weighing functions enable much interresting specification capabilities:
+Weighing functions enable many interesting specification capabilities:

   - `linked`: The default weighing function putting a weight of `0.0` if any premise is not labelled `in`, `1.0` otherwise.
   - `convergent`: Puts weight `1.0` if any premise is labelled `in`, `0.0` otherwise.